 Existing law requires a food facility's walls and ceilings to be durable, smooth, nonabsorbent, and easily cleanable.
 Existing law exempts from this requirement walls and ceilings of bar areas in which alcoholic beverages are sold or served directly to the consumers, except wall areas adjacent to bar sinks and areas where food is prepared, among other things.
 Existing law also exempts from this requirement restrooms that are used exclusively by the consumers, except that the walls and ceilings in the restrooms shall be of a nonabsorbent and washable surface.

 This bill would instead exempt walls and ceilings of bar areas in which beverages are sold, served, or dispensed directly to the consumers.
-The bill would also instead exempt restrooms that are used exclusively by employees or consumers.
+The bill would also instead exempt restrooms that are used exclusively by employees.

 Existing law requires temporary food facilities to be equipped with overhead protection for all food preparation, food storage, and warewashing areas.
 Existing law requires overhead protection to be made of wood, canvas, or other materials that protect the facility from precipitation, dust, bird and insect droppings, and other contaminants.
 Existing law exempts from these requirements a temporary food facility that is approved for limited food preparation if flying insects, vermin, birds, and other pests are absent due to the location of the facility or other limiting conditions.